Creamy Tahini Dressing with Turmeric

 Ingredients Needed

 Tahini.
 Choose your favourite brand.
 My favourite brand is usually the one that hasn't been sat on a supermarket shelf for months so that the oil separates, it's a very tedious process re-mixing it.
-You must make sure your turmeric is smooth, drippy and hasn't separated.
+You must make sure your tahini is smooth, drippy and hasn't separated.

 Lemon.
 You only need half just to juice.
 Roll the lemon on your work surface before juicing to make sure it releases its juices properly.